 Outcomes

-Outcomes are inter-ethnic attitudes, specifically majority out-group attitudes such as liking and disliking of, or prejudice towards a minority group.
-Other forms of attitudes that we consider are xenophobia, immigration attitudes, and immigration policy attitude/preferences.
+Outcomes are inter-ethnic attitudes, specifically majority out-group attitudes towards minority ethnic groups.
+A way to conceptualize of an attitude is as an individuals’ summary evaluation of an object of thought, here an ethnic minority group, where this evaluation is the sum of emotions and beliefs of that individual about that interethnic group.
+In practice, we can think of concepts like out-group attitudes such as such as liking and disliking of an ethnic out-group, or prejudice towards a minority group.
+Other forms of attitudes that we might consider are xenophobia, immigration attitudes, and immigration policy attitude/preferences.
 We furthermore limit ourselves to majority to minority attitudes because most studies focus on this attitude direction, and not on alternatives such as minority to majority or minority to minority attitudinal flows.
+Note that as for the determinant set, we start by mapping the literature on inter-ethnic attitudes before further delimiting our inclusion criteria on the basis of that mapping.
+This will enable us to select studies with certain characteristics which conform to a certain theoretical framework, while simultaneously ensuring sufficient statistical power.

 Setting